icdm-anon-2026/Aumann-SHAP/README.md

 - German Credit uses a pretrained cached model included at: experiments/german_credit/cache/models_split_rs1.joblib
 - MNIST training can be skipped if the checkpoint already exists.
+- Heart Disease reproduces the UCI Cleveland medical counterfactual example from the paper, focusing on the interaction pot: chol, thalach, oldpeak.
+- `heart_minimal.py` runs the lightweight numerical example.
+- `heart_figure.py` generates the paper-style figure.
 ---

 ## Package (optional)